What is hearing loss?

 How hearing loss affects communication in children?

-Hearing loss in children can affect their speech development and language skills acquisition.
+Hearing loss in children can affect their speech development and language skills.
 Not being able to hear certain sounds means the area of the brain responsible for communication may undergo delayed development.

 How hearing loss affects communication in adults?